 Provides an in-depth assessment of leadership principles and leadership-related research as it relates to the field of occupational safety and health (OSH).
+Prerequisite-OSH 7301 or equivalent

 OSH 8303 Research in Special Industry Hazards

 Provides a high-level analysis of hazards and control technologies common to a variety of specific industries to provide students opportunities to focus on an industry and topic of interest.
 The course culminates with the submission of a draft research prospectus as the first steppingstone to dissertation work.